-The association, registered as an NGO in the Peruvian Agency for International Cooperation, was created in 2007 thanks to the initiative of the French association Le Conservatoire pour la Protection des Primates, which carries out several primate conservation projects around the world.
+Proyecto Mono Tocón (PMT) is a Peruvian non-governmental non-profit organization, registered as an ONGD by the Peruvian Agency for International Cooperation.
+It was created in 2007 thanks to the initiative of the French association Le Conservatoire pour la Protection des Primates, that supports several conservation projects for primates around the world.

 Currently, the organization is supported by three basic pillars through which it tries to achieve its objective:

 Research: The execution of scientific studies on the titi monkey and other threatened fauna and flora.
 All studies should serve the development of effective conservation measures to safe the San Martin titi monkey and its habitat from extinction.